Hot Sugar (musician): Style and influences

 According to Complex, Hot Sugar's music is called "associative music, where he pulls in a ton of sounds from instruments, found sounds, and non-traditional places to sample them into his own melodies."
 He has been perfecting the technique since the age of 13.
 In a 2015 interview with NPR, he described associative music as "try[ing] to capture sounds the same way a photographer would capture an image: If something looks poetic, I'll record it".

 In a 2015 interview with Nylon, Hot Sugar stated that Kenneth Anger and John Waters are very important to him.
 He said: "Their influence on modern culture is incalculable and their work is timelessly innovative."

 Personal life

 Hot Sugar has dated Molly Soda and Kitty.

 Controversy

 In June 2018, Hot Sugar filed a defamation lawsuit against Ricky Eat Acid and Fish Narc, stating that they "are co-conspirators who have engaged in libel and slander, among other unlawful acts, against [Hot Sugar] over the course of years including recently through various social media publications such as Twitter and Wikipedia."
 He initially sought at least $100,000 in damages, and reached settlements with both of them in August 2018.

+In November 2018, multiple women, including ex-girlfriends Molly Soda and Kitty, made posts on social media accusing Hot Sugar of "sexual misconduct and abuse."
+Hot Sugar issued a statement on Instagram which referred to these allegations as "false and disparaging."
+In response to these allegations, the record labels Ghost Ramp and Ninja Tune removed albums by Hot Sugar from their respective online catalogues.